 Preparation time.
 5 minutes to apply the rub.
 If you can let the rub soak in for an hour or two, that would be nice.
 Overnight is better.
 You can make the sauce while the meat is cooking.

 Cooking time.
-About 12 hours at 225°F for a whole packer if you wrap in foil at 150°F cooking with wood, charcoal, or gas.
-On an electric it can move a lot faster.
-Read more about cooking times.
-If it gets done sooner, you can hold it in a faux cambro or in an oven at 170 to 200°F (see rest time, below).
-If you do not wrap in foil, then expect about 18 hours for a whole packer.
+About 10 to 12 hours for a flat at 225°F if you wrap it tightly in foil at about 150°F, depending on your cooker, humidity and other variables.
+If you do not foil the meat it can take up to 12 to 14 hours.
+For whole packers, which are thicker, allow up to 14 hours if wrapped, up to 18 hours if nekkid.
+On an electric it can move a bit faster because it is so humid in there.
+Remember it is not the weight of a piece of meat that determines cooking time, it is thickness.
+Read more about what determines cooking times.
+Start early.
+If it gets done early, you can hold it in a faux cambro or in an oven at 170 to 200°F (see rest time, below).
 But the rules of thumb can vary significantly by as much as 25% depending on how thick it is at the thickest point, and the orneriness of the particular steer whose flesh you are honoring.
-A small Hunk O' Flat (HOF) is hard to predict.
-Again, it is the thickness that determines cooking time, not weight.
-Plan on about 6 to 10 hours for most HOFs.
 There are too many variables to be precise.
 Once you have done the same cut on the same cooker several times, you'll be able to better predict.